qwc-services/sogis-document-service/README.md

 To run this docker image you will need a running jasper reporting service.

-The following steps explain how to download a jasper reporting service docker image and how to run the `qwc-document-service` with `docker-compose`.
+The following steps explain how to download a jasper reporting service docker image and how to run the `sogis-document-service` with `docker-compose`.

 **Step 1: Clone qwc-docker**